brunovjk/automation-showcase/README.md

 - `Swaper.sol` Contract responsible for swapping MATIC for ChainLink token.
 All automation of our software is done using tools supported by ChainLink Labs.
 Before starting any process, we need ChainLink Token.
 - `APIConsumer.sol` Contract responsible for interviewing Kenny West, and returning us an epic quote, hehe.
 - `VRF.sol` Contract responsible for requesting some random numbers using ChainLink VRF, with those numbers, `Minter.sol` contract creates a unique SVG.
 - `Minter.sol` Contract responsible for minting and storing the entire collection of NFTs.
+A ideia era usar Filecoin para armazenamento.
 -  `Automation.sol` Main contract responsible for automating the entire process and storing profits after creating them.

 ## ☕ Using Automation